-The Neilom Foundation supports a number of activities that directly impact the lives of young people.
-Our current projects include the following:
+The Neilom Foundation has supported a number of activities that directly impact the lives of young people:

 Established the Dilip Anil “Neil” Anand TerpStart Endowed Scholarship to support students with financial need in the Smith Business School at the University of Maryland.